-- (1) The estimated payouts under non-equity incentive plan awards are based on the terms of our March 2015 short-term incentive plan.
-Based on the goals adopted in 2015, the maximum payout amount (as shown in the Maximum column) is 190% of target for our senior executive officers.
-Actual amounts paid in 2015 for 2014 performance are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+- (1) The estimated payouts under non-equity incentive plan awards are based on the terms of our 2016 short-term incentive plan.
+Based on the goals adopted in 2016, the maximum payout amount (as shown in the Maximum column) is 190% of target for our senior executive officers.
+Actual amounts paid in 2017 for 2016 performance are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
 Any amount awarded by the Compensation Committee to an individual executive officer in excess of the actual performance level of the underlying performance objectives is reflected in the Summary Compensation Table in the Bonus column. - (2) The annual grants of equity incentive plan awards consist of two types of awards for each named executive officer: a restricted stock unit award covering a number of shares listed in the All Other Stock Awards column, and two performance share awards, for which threshold, target and maximum numbers of shares are shown in the columns under Estimated Future Payouts Under Equity Incentive Plan Awards.
-In addition to the annual grants mentioned above, Messrs.
-Rogers, Carroll and McGoldrick received awards of 18,000, 30,000 and 25,000 restricted stock units, respectively.
-All of the restricted stock unit awards and the performance share awards accrue dividend equivalents over the vesting period or performance cycle, respectively, at the same level as dividends earned by shareholders on shares of common stock outstanding.
+All of the restricted stock unit awards and the performance share awards accrue dividend equivalents over the vesting period or performance cycle until they are delivered, respectively, at the same level as dividends earned by shareholders on shares of common stock outstanding.
 Dividend equivalents on the vested shares will be paid in cash.
 These awards are granted under our long-term incentive plan.
-Refer to the footnotes to the Outstanding Equity Awards at Fiscal Year-End 2015 table for the vesting date of each of these awards.
+Refer to the footnotes to the Outstanding Equity Awards at Fiscal Year-End 2016 table for the vesting date of each of these awards.